 The knees and back work together to support movements like walking or playing tennis.
 When one of these areas becomes painful, it may place strain on the other.
-Injuries, poor posture, or arthritis can all affect the lower back and knees.
+Injuries, poor posture, or arthritis can all cause lower back and knee pain.

 Lower back pain is a common condition that can make it hard to exercise or perform daily activities.
 Individuals with lower back pain may put more pressure on their knees to compensate, which can lead to discomfort in the knee joints.